 Most ERP systems handle the core business processes -- either in dedicated modules or in subfunctions of other modules -- that are common to all kinds of enterprises.
 However, the ERP finance module is the only one in every ERP product, since every company needs the ability to process financial transactions and account for them.
 It automates basic accounting, invoicing, financial analytics, forecasting and reporting.

-Other commonly used core ERP modules include human capital management (HCM), order management, sales management or CRM, and purchasing or procurement.
+Other commonly used core ERP modules include order management, sales management or CRM, and purchasing or procurement.

 Companies that make or distribute products need additional modules with specialized capabilities.
 The most common ones include the following:

 Some organizations add still another layer of modules that are even more specialized or provide advanced capabilities.
-For example, a company might augment the basic HR functions of its HCM system -- such as payroll, benefits and employee records -- to add talent management software with modules dedicated to recruiting, training, evaluating and compensating employees.
+For example, a company might augment the basic HR functions that came with the ERP system -- such as payroll, benefits and employee records -- with talent management software that includes modules dedicated to recruiting, training, evaluating and compensating employees.
 A consultancy, construction firm or other business whose work is typically organized into projects might add a project management module.
 A manufacturer with its own distribution centers might buy an SCM suite from another vendor that has sophisticated transportation and warehouse management software that comes with prepackaged integration to the ERP.

 On-premises ERP vs. cloud ERP vs. hybrid ERP